CyberFlameGO/semgrep/PRIVACY.md

   * Encryption during transit and rest
   * Strict access control to data-storage systems
   * Application-security-policy requirements for third parties (e.g. cloud-service providers; see "data sharing" below)
-* Only correlate hashed data to input data when these inputs are already known to r2c (e.g. publicly available project URLs for open-source projects, or projects that use the `--config auto` option)
+* Only correlate hashed data to input data when these inputs are already known to r2c (e.g. publicly available project URLs for open-source projects, or projects that log in to the Semgrep Registry)

 ## Description of fields